About Sing Stark!

 Many Voices....One Passion

-Today, with a new mission and new leadership, Voices of Canton, Inc., is a multi-ensemble choral arts organization passionately pursuing its’ mission to educate, inspire and unite.
+Today, with a new mission and new leadership, Sing Stark!, is a multi-ensemble choral arts organization passionately pursuing its’ mission to educate, inspire and unite.
 At Voices of Canton, we engage people of all ages in our community through innovative choral music programming, such as: